edimoldovan/goweb/README.md

 ###
 - JWT examples, both issuing a new token at login, then validationg and reading its claims from the request

-## Built in go templates for rendering nested html templates
+## Built-in go templates for rendering nested html templates
 ###
 Go provides the `html/template package to handle html templating.
 The `templates` folder contains all layouts and partials, where a layout defines a page layout while a partial is a reusable html snippet.
 Also, templates are embededd into the built binary with `embed.FS` to simplify delivery to production.